"I think so," he told the Žinių Radijas radio station on Thursday when asked whether the intergovernmental commission should be re-established.

 Skvernelis, who has proposed to resume political contacts with Moscow, says that the Lithuania-Russia dialog could cover trade relations and energy, agriculture and transport issues, as well as the situation of Lithuanian teachers in the Baltic Sea exclave of Kaliningrad.

-Skvernelis told the radio station that he was amused by comments linking his statements about Russia to Lithuania's 2019 presidential election.
+Skvernelis told the radio station that comments linking his statements about Russia to Lithuania's 2019 presidential election made him laugh.

 The prime minister would not comment on whether he will run in the election.